 Measures under thematic objective 9 will supplement measures under thematic objective 8, particularly by ensuring adjusted support to those population groups which are outside the labour market, enhancing services, connecting suitable institutions, and including the aforementioned groups in services and programmes.
-The creation of jobs on the basis of improved programmes and social security services, and the promotion of social entrepreneurship under thematic objective 9 are expected to affect employment rates for both women and men.
-Measures to promote active and healthy lifestyle will supplement measures for workers to stay in their workplaces longer under thematic objective 8.
+The creation of jobs on the basis of improved programmes and social security and health-care services, and the promotion of social entrepreneurship under thematic objective 9 are expected to affect employment rates for both women and men.
+Measures to promote an active and healthy lifestyle will thus supplement measures under thematic objective 8.

 Thematic areas under this thematic objective will receive support from the ESF, the ERDF and the EAFRD.
 Funds under the ESF, the ERDF (ring-fenced only to support deinstitutionalisation) and the EAFRD will be available throughout the whole of Slovenia or in areas with the greatest needs.
-At the NUTS 3 level, most recipients of at least one of four types of social assistance in cash pursuant to the Social Security Act in 2011 were from the Pomurska region (66 per 1,000 inhabitants), and the fewest were from Gorenjska and Goriška (24 per 1,000 inhabitants).113
+At the NUTS 3 level, most recipients of at least one of four types of social assistance in cash pursuant to the Social Security Act in 2011 were from the Pomurska region (66 per 1,000 inhabitants), and the fewest